Analytical Chemistry (8043.4)

-Approximately 20 hours of recorded lectures (10 x 2 hrs), 24 hours of laboratory/tutorial work (8 x 3 hrs), totalling 44 hours.
+Approximately 20 hours of lectures (10 x 2 hrs), 24 hours of laboratory/tutorial work (8 x 3 hrs), totalling 44 hours.
 The remaining 106 hours of workload should be distributed across the various assessment tasks.

 Participation in FTF laboratory/practical classes is a compulsory condition of this unit, and attendance will be recorded.
 You must attend at least seven out of eight FTF lab sessions to pass this unit.
 In the event that you cannot attend your assigned laboratory class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible.
 You cannot use data from a laboratory you missed for any of the assessment items.
 Non-attendance will be recorded as zero in grades.